Student Financial Support

 Our aim is to ensure that your time at College is as worry free as possible.
 This is how we can help you.

 All students aged 16-19 (18 years old as at 31 August) who are on low household income and are finding it hard to pay the costs of studying at College can apply for extra support payments.
-This could be as much as £15 per week to help with the cost of college, subject to high attendance, punctuality and commitment to your studies.
+This will be a minimum of £10 per week to help with the cost of college, subject to high attendance, punctuality and commitment to your studies.
 You can apply for this during enrolment.
 You will need a bank account as the money is paid directly into this each week.

-There are also additional funds available of up to £1200 per year (£40 per week) for 16-19 year olds who are:
+There are also bursaries available of up to £1200 per year (£40 per week) for 16-19 year old vulnerable learners who are:

 - in care